JonnyGamer/Tolkien/README.md

 			across The Water,
 			and then on
 			for a mile or more.
-was very puffed
+Bilbo was very puffed
 	when he got to Bywater
 	just on the stroke of eleven
-found he had come
+Bilbo found he had come
 	without a pocket-handkerchief!
 Balin said
 	"Bravo!"
 Balin was
 	standing at the inn door
 	looking out for him.
 All the others came
 	Just then
 	round the corner of the road